 Become an Expat in Ireland

 Have you ever thought about what your world would be like if you lived in a real-life fairy tale filled with historic castles, stunning scenery, and ocean views?
-Well, even though fairy tales don’t exist, the breathtaking views throughout Ireland might make you feel as if you’re living in another time.
+While fairy tales don’t actually exist, the breathtaking views throughout Ireland might make you feel as if you’re living in another time.

-Although many people from the United States are initially drawn to the country’s history and culture, there are many more reasons for living in Ireland as an American.
+Although many people from the United States are initially drawn to the the Emerald Island’s history and culture, there are many more reasons to live in Ireland as an American.
 This includes family ties, work opportunities, and proximity to the rest of Europe.

 There are many benefits for Americans wanting to move to Ireland.
-Some of these perks include living in an English-speaking country, affordable private health insurance, (compared to plans in the United States), and low crime.
-However, it’s important to consider the best places to live in Ireland that’ll meet your needs.
-This entails finding an affordable city or town where you can manage the harsh weather and make friends.
+Some of these perks include living in an English-speaking country, affordable private health insurance, and low crime.
+If you’re interested moving to Ireland from the US we’ll go over everything you need to know to make your move across the Atlantic, from long-term visa options to the best places to live in Ireland, the cost of living and more!

 How to move to Ireland